csiro/soilspec.format/README.md

 * Create a file path function in `R/file_paths.R` to access this file.
 This function can be used for testing and by users of the library.

+* Add an empty file in `inst/extdata/Unknown` that starts with `example` and ends in the suffix associated with the format.
+This will be used with `common_read_test` (see below).

-* Under `tests/testthat`, add a test case for the new format above the lines:
+* In `tests/testthat/test_read_soilspec.R`, add a test case for the new format above the lines:
 ~~~
      #######################################
      # Add tests for new formats above ^^^ #
      #######################################
 ~~~
 * See examples above those lines for other format reader tests that call `common_read_test`.

 * Add a unit test for the sub-class of `SpectrumFormat` in a new file under `tests/testthat`.
 Look at other format-specific test files